vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 Similar to a flipbook or a reel of film, gifs are comparised of a stack of frames called "layers" that are displayed one by one.
 Gifs have a key difference from a flipbook,though: layers can be partially transparent.
 They can also be smaller than the overall image, called the canvas.
 The metadata for each layer describes where it should be placed on the canvas when it's displayed.

 Building gifs in this way makes it possible to create an animation by gradually stacking partially-transparent layers.
-Each layer overwrites only the part of the image that needs to change, creating the illusion of movement without the need to store the entire image at each frame.
-(1)
+Each layer overwrites only the part of the image that needs to change, creating the illusion of movement without the need to store the entire image at each frame<sup>1</sup>.
-**@todo footnote style**

 Here's a script letter "K" being drawn: